hbarton2/cscd350-f24-AndTheyWereRoomates/README.md

 * Please make sure to read new CLI Introduction before reading this section.
 * These commands are general commands that can be used in the CLI.

-1. Help - displays all possible commands.
+1. help - displays all possible commands.

-2. List Detail - Lists everything in the currently selected class.
+2. list detail - Lists everything in the currently selected class.

-3. List Classes - List all created classes.
+3. list classes - List all created classes.
     * Example: `list classes`

-4. Save As `<filename>` - saves the current project as one json.
+4. save As `<filename>` - saves the current project as one json.
 It will ask you to input a name after typing in the command.
     * Example: `save as fruitbowl.json`

-5. Load File `<filename>`- loads a json as a UML class.
+5. load file `<filename>`- loads a json as a UML class.
 It will ask you to input a name after typing load.
     * Example: `load file fruitbowl.json`

-6. Switch Class `<classname>`- sets an existing class as the current class for quick editing.
+6. switch class `<classname>`- sets an existing class as the current class for quick editing.
     * Example: `switch class apple`

-7. Redo - Redoes the most recent undone action.
+7. redo - Redoes the most recent undone action.
     * Example: `redo`

-8. Undo  - Undoes the most recent action.
+8. undo  - Undoes the most recent action.
     * Example: `undo`

-9. New Project - Resents the application to a fresh state, clearing all existing data.
+9. new project - Resents the application to a fresh state, clearing all existing data.
     * Example: `new project`

-10. Clear - Clears the terminal screen.
+10. clear - Clears the terminal screen.
     * Example: `clear`

-11. Exit - Exits the program
+11. exit - Exits the program
     * Example: `exit`
 ---
 ## Add Commands
 * Please make sure to read CLI Introduction before reading this section.
 * These commands add things to the editor.

-1. Create Class `<class name>` - creates a class with that name
+1. create class `<class name>` - creates a class with that name
     * Example: `create class Apple`

-2. Add Method `<return type> <method name>` - creates a method with the given name and following parameters
+2. add method `<return type> <method name>` - creates a method with the given name and following parameters
     * Example: `add method Boolean eat`

-3. Add Field `<field type> <field name>` - creates a field with the given name and type.
+3. add field `<field type> <field name>` - creates a field with the given name and type.
 You will need to type in a type otherwise it won't work.
     * Example: `add field String color`

-4. Add Parameter `<method name> <parameter type> <parameter name> [<parameter type> <parameter name> ... ]` - creates a parameter with the given name and type.
+4. add parameter `<method name> <parameter type> <parameter name> [<parameter type> <parameter name> ... ]` - creates a parameter with the given name and type.
 This requires a method to exist in order to work
     * Example: `add parameter eat food String`

-5. Add Relationship `<relationship type> <target class name>` - creates a relationship between two existing classes.
+5. add relationship `<relationship type> <target class name>` - creates a relationship between two existing classes.
     * Example: `add relationship Apple Banana Aggregation`
 ---
 ## Remove Commands
 * * Please make sure to read CLI Introduction before reading this section.
 * These commands remove things in the editor.

-1. Remove Class `<classname>` - removes the class that is currently set These commands remove things in the editor.
+1. remove class `<classname>` - removes the class that is currently set These commands remove things in the editor.
     * Example: `remove class Apple`

-2. Remove Method `<method name> [<parameter type> <parameter name> ... ]` - removes a method with the given name optionally with specific parameters, from the currently set class.
+2. remove method `<method name> [<parameter type> <parameter name> ... ]` - removes a method with the given name optionally with specific parameters, from the currently set class.
     * Example: `remove method method1`

-3. Remove Field `<field name>` - removes a field with the given name
+3. remove field `<field name>` - removes a field with the given name
     * Example: `remove field field1`

-4. Remove Parameter `<method name> <parameter name> [<parameter name> ... ]` - removes a parameter with the given name
+4. remove parameter `<method name> <parameter name> [<parameter name> ... ]` - removes a parameter with the given name
     * Example: `remove parameter method1 param1`

-5. Remove Relationship `<existing class name> <different existing class name> <relationship type>` -  removes a relationship between two existing classes.
+5. remove relationship `<existing class name> <different existing class name> <relationship type>` -  removes a relationship between two existing classes.
     * Example: `remove relationship Apple Banana Aggregation`
 ---
 ## Rename Commands
 * Please make sure to read CLI Introduction before reading this section.
 * These commands rename things in the editor.

-1. Rename Class `<old class name> <new class name>` - renames the currently selected class to the new name
+1. rename class `<old class name> <new class name>` - renames the currently selected class to the new name
     * Example: `rename class Apple Banana`

-2. Rename Method `<existing method name> <new method name>` - renames a method in currently selected class to the new name
+2. rename method `<existing method name> <new method name>` - renames a method in currently selected class to the new name
     * Example: `rename method method1 method2`

-3. Rename Field `<existing field name> <new field name> <new field type>` - renames a method in currently selected class to the new name
+3. rename field `<existing field name> <new field name> <new field type>` - renames a method in currently selected class to the new name
     * Example: `rename field field1 field2 String`

-4. Rename Parameter `<methond name> <old parameter name> <new parameter name>` - renames a parameter in currently selected class to the new name
+4. rename parameter `<methond name> <old parameter name> <new parameter name>` - renames a parameter in currently selected class to the new name
     * Example: `rename parameter method1 param1 param2`
 ---